ykn9080/imcstorybook/README.md

     yarn
     ```

-1.  **Open the source code and start editing!**

-    Open the `taskbox` directory in your code editor of choice and building your first component!

 1.  **Browse your stories!**

     Run `yarn storybook` to see your component's stories at `http://localhost:6006`

+1.  **Easy deploy thru docker-compose up**

+    Automatically build react & storybook images and start containers port at 8083 and 6006 each

 ## 🔎 What's inside?

 A quick look at the top-level files and directories included with this template.